-TRANSPORTATION IMPROVEMENTS AND INITIATIVES
+1 TRANSPORTATION IMPROVEMENTS AND INITIATIVES

-1a.
-Support acceleration of the Mt.
+Support Acceleration of the Mt.
 Comfort Road Project

 Create improved traffic flow and provide new transportation nodes for development opportunities and support promotion of new commercial development via the improved roadway.
 Further, we will continue to maintain and improve the current County Road 600 West.
 In 2019, the Town Council removed the road realignment that had been included in both the County and Town's Thoroughfare Plans.
 In 2020, the Council authorized a transportation alternatives analysis that will examine three potential traffic solutions for crossing the railroad tracks and expanding the intersection with West Broadway.
+In 2021 the Town Council approved a future underpass to alleviate traffic concerns caused by the CSX track.
+Further analysis is ongoing to determine if short-term improvements at the location would be beneficial to the continued economic development of the Town.

-1b.
-Proactively work with INDOT to improve State Road 67 (West Broadway)
+Proactively Work with INDOT to Improve State Road 67 (West Broadway)

 Focus attention on the intersection of County Road 750 North and extending east toward Fortville, especially the intersections at County Road 600 West (Mount Comfort Road), State Road 234, and County Road 500 West.
-Grant funds have been acquired to help with intersection improvements at West Broadway and County Road 600 West.

-1c.
 Improve CR 500 North

 The Town envisions industrial land uses along CR 500N.
-Additionally, this area is beginning to receive attention from developers and real estate professionals as the areas closer to the airport are built-out.
+Additionally, this area has received attention from developers and real estate professionals as the areas closer to the airport are built-out.
 In order to assist in facilitating this growth, road improvements will be necessary.
 Industrial uses bring large vehicles which have specific traffic needs.
 The Town needs to ensure the proper roadway infrastructure in place.

-1d.
 Continue the Recreational Trail/ Multi-Use Path